miloscomplex/baby_steps/README.md

 ```
 bundle install
 ```
-To make sure you have the correct gemfiles
+To confirm you have the correct gem files.

 ## Usage